Conference on “Law, Science and Rationality”

 • Philosophy of law in the context of behavioural, cognitive and neurosciences

-The confirmed keynote speakers will be Maureen Sie (Tilburg University, NL) and Nicole Vincent (Macquarie University, Australia).
+The confirmed keynote speakers will be Maureen Sie (Tilburg University, NL) and Nicole Vincent (Macquarie University and Charles Sturt University, Australia).

 Speakers will be selected on the basis of academic quality, originality and topical fit with other papers.
 We aim to respond to all submissions before the end of February.